zenphantom/ml-git/docs/plugins.md

 # ml-git Data Specialization Plugins

-The ml-git plugin is an interface that aims to promote data specialization through a contract with a plugin that will do extra operations in some commands, allowing that the users to develop their own plugins to btter handle the data type of your choice for each entity.
+The ml-git plugin is an interface that aims to promote data specialization through a contract with a plugin that will do extra operations in some commands, allowing that the users to develop their own plugins to better handle the data type of your choice for each entity.

 ## Plugin contracts